-Part of our core mission is to provide cycling instruction and events for Elementary, Middle and Secondary schools in the area.
-Our Bike to School program offers courses and activities for Grades 3 and up, as well as promoting and growing Metro Vancouver’s Bike to School Week.
+Part of our core mission is to provide cycling instruction and events for Elementary, Middle, and Secondary schools.
+Our Bike to School program is based on the Bike Right standard and offers courses and activities for Grades 3 and up, as well as promoting and growing Metro Vancouver’s Bike to School Week.

 Partnering up with our Bike to School team allows your school the opportunity to:

 - Promote cycling as a fun, healthy & social way to exercise, be independent, and get around.

 - Offer an avenue to build and increase cycling skills.

 - Take an active role in promoting bike knowledge, including safe and responsible cycling for transportation.

 Interested in having HUB Cycling come to your school?

 We begin our outreach to schedule school programs in late January for the spring season, and in June to start the fall bookings.
 We will get in touch with all respondents to let you know if funding is available in their municipality.

 Since rebounding for the 2020-21 school year, HUB Cycling has learned how to better respect schools’ concerns and conditions around restrictions and guest facilitators.
 Wherever you are in your bike promotion efforts, and however the pandemic develops, we can respond to your needs.
 In addition to our Standard Program (in-person and outdoors), our adapted Blended Program delivery option offers online instruction for bike safety and full outdoor instruction for cycling skills, based on current COVID protocols.
 Learn2Ride Online is uniquely open and freely available to all beginner riders of British Columbia.
 Visit our information page to preview the course and learn how to gain access.
 Additionally, read our COVID-19 safety plan to learn what HUB Cycling is doing, and what your school can do, to keep everyone safe while they learn to ride.

 Check out our reach as of the start of 2022: